Skip to main content

 Check Logs

-kubectl logs -l app.kubernetes.io/name=chamber-agent --tail=20
+kubectl logs -n chamber-system -l app.kubernetes.io/name=chamber-agent --tail=20

 Look for:

-INFO Discovered 4 GPU nodes with 32 total GPUs
+INFO Metadata collected: 4 nodes, 32 GPUs

 Verify in Dashboard